Piwigo/piwigo-flutter-app/docs/Architecture.md

 # Architecture

-This file document the different directory of this project.
+This file documents the different directories of this project.
-Each section will contain explanation and a directory tree.
+Each section will contain explanations and a corresponding directory tree.

 ## Flutter

 ### Dependencies and generated files

 The `.fvmrc` is used by [fvm](https://fvm.app/) to specify the flutter version.
-`lib/` contain the flutter code.
+`lib/` contains the flutter code.
-`pubspec.lock` is a lock file to handle dependencies.
+`pubspec.lock` is a lock file to handle dependency versions.
-`pubspec.yaml` is configuration file specifying :
+`pubspec.yaml` is a configuration file that specifies :

 - the app version
 - the flutter sdk requirement
-- the dependencies
+- the project dependencies
-- the asset directory
+- the assets directory

 ```
 ├── .fvmrc